Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Discussion

+Serendipitously, we found the same correction to the shear viscosity, whether we use the Kubo formula where the dimension of the IR operator is $\Delta =1$, or the location of the diffusive pole, which is controlled instead by a $\Delta=0$ operator.
+We are not aware of a reason that would explain a priori why the correction turns out to be the same and whether this should persist for higher-order corrections.
+To evaluate these, it is necessary to go to higher-order in matching.

-\paragraph{Next order in matching:} Since for the shear sector of Reissner-Nordstr\"om, the inner solution does not depend on wavenumber to $O(\epsilon)$ \cite{Gouteraux:2026}, it is likely possible to compute the effect of Schwarzian quantum fluctuations to that order as well.
-Doing so would let us study the impact of quantum fluctuations on the spectrum of SL$(2,\mathbb{R})$ gapped modes, or the fate of non-analytic contributions to the classical dispersion relation of the gapless $T=0$ mode.
+Since for the shear sector of Reissner-Nordstr\"om, the inner solution does not depend on wavenumber to $O(\epsilon)$ \cite{Gouteraux:2026}, it is likely possible to compute the effect of Schwarzian quantum fluctuations to that order as well.
+Doing so would let us keep the leading temperature-dependent corrections away from extremality to the entropy density and to the shear viscosity.
+After quantum averaging, the entropy density receives a logarithmic correction \cite{iliesiu_statistical_2021}, which other works \cite{Cremonini:2025yqe,Nian:2025oei,PandoZayas:2025snm,Kanargias:2025vul} have argued is responsible for a violation of the KSS bound.

+We would also be able to compute the impact of quantum fluctuations on the spectrum of SL$(2,\mathbb{R})$ gapped modes, or the fate of non-analytic contributions to the classical dispersion relation of the gapless $T=0$ mode.

 \paragraph{Other sectors:} There is no obstacle a priori to computing the Schwarzian bulk quantum corrections to other cases of interest: \begin{itemize} \item We have only addressed the shear sector.
 The charge sector is straightforward to tackle, since the inner solution there also does not depend on $k$ at leading order in $\epsilon$. \item The longitudinal sector comprises energy fluctuations and is the most interesting, as this is where the Schwarzian action may be expected to have the strongest impact.
 However, it presents a difficulty: there, the inner solution depends on $k$ at order $O(\epsilon^0)$, meaning that the massive modes of the spatial torus cannot be decoupled and need to be quantized.
 This is reflected in the fact that the retarded Green's function evaluated in the spatially-extended Schwarzian theory carries the energy diffusion pole, as has been computed in spatially-extended SYK models \cite{Gu:2016oyy,Davison:2016ngz,Choi:2020tdj}. \end{itemize}